workgena/awesome-hardware/questionable.md

     [6](https://www.reddit.com/r/AnnePro/comments/6v675e/remapping_anne_key_to_left_alt_key/)

     ANNE Pro is the main competitor for Poker keyboards.
 It is not awesome because of the price.
-    Anne Pro is not reasonably cheaper the Poker and does not have any real advantage over Poker.
+    Anne Pro is not reasonably cheaper then the Poker and does not have any real advantage over Poker.
     Bluetooth is not fast and can be irritating.
-Programmability is worth compared to Poker.
+Programmability is worth then on Poker.
-    The "ANNE Pro 2" is match better and is awesome.
+    The "ANNE PRO 2" is match better.

 *   [Logitech Illuminated Living-Room Keyboard K830](https://www.logitech.com/en-us/product/living-room-keyboard-k830?crid=27)